leganux/slice-line/README.md

 <p align="center">
     <img src="https://leganux.net/web/wp-content/uploads/2020/01/circullogo.png" width="100" title="hover text">
     <br>
-  tres-comas is another project of  <a href="https://leganux.net">leganux.net</a> &copy; 2023 all rights reserved
+  SliceLine is another project of  <a href="https://leganux.net">leganux.net</a> &copy; 2023 all rights reserved
     <br>
    This project is distributed under the MIT license.
     <br>

 <br>
 <br>
-The logo and the name of tres-comas is inspired by the name of tres-comas, the fictional tequila  of Russ Hanneman, a character from the HBO series, Silicon Valley.
+The logo and the name of SliceLine is inspired by the name of SliceLine, the fictional company  from the HBO series, Silicon Valley.
 This inspiration was taken for fun purposes only.
 The original name and logo reserve their rights to their original creators.
 </p>